wustat/rjaf/README.md

 ## Introduction

-**rjaf** is an R package that implements a regularized and clustered joint assignment forest which targets joint assignment to one of many treatment arms as described in Ladhania, Spiess, Ungar, and Wu (2023).
+`rjaf` is an `R` package that implements a regularized and clustered joint assignment forest which targets joint assignment to one of many treatment arms as described in Ladhania, Spiess, Ungar, and Wu (2023).
 It utilizes a regularized forest-based greedy recursive algorithm to shrink effect estimates across arms and a clustering approach to combine treatment arm with similar outcomes.
 The optimal treatment assignment is estimated by pooling information across treatment arms.
-In this tutorial we introduce the use of **rjaf** through an example dataset.
+In this tutorial we introduce the use of `rjaf` through an example data set.

 ## Installation

-**rjaf** can be installed from CRAN with:
+`rjaf` can be installed from CRAN with

     install.packages("rjaf")

-The stable, development version can be installed from GitHub with:
+The stable, development version can be installed from GitHub with

     require("devtools")
     require("remotes")